Technical Reviews and Audits

 Test Readiness Review (TRR)

-The TRR is used to assess a contractor’s readiness for testing configuration items, including hardware and software.
+The TRR is used to assess a contractor???s readiness for testing configuration items, including hardware and software.
 It typically involves a review of earlier or lower-level test products and test results from completed tests and a look forward to verify the test resources, test cases, test scenarios, test scripts, environment and test data have been prepared for the next test activity.
 For programs using the MCA pathway, TRRs typically occur in the EMD and P&D phases.
 A TRR provides the formal approval authority with a review showing that the system is ready to enter the test and that the funding and execution of a test executes the test and gathers the required information.
 TRRs assess test objectives, test methods and procedures, test scope, safety, and whether test resources have been properly identified and coordinated.
 TRRs are also intended to determine if any changes are required in planning, resources, training, equipment, or timing to successfully proceed with the test.
 If any of these items are not ready, senior leadership may decide to proceed with the test and accept the risk, or mitigate the risk in some manner.

 Back to top